hardie/draft-hardie-faceted-uri/draft-hardie-resolution-contexts-01.md

 --- abstract

-The effort to register .onion {{RFC7686}} in the IANA special names registry{{RFC6761}} has given rise to considerable discussion of how the namespace associated with the DNS relates to other namespaces used on the Internet.
-A brief history of this has been set out in {{I-D.lewis-domain-names}}.
-This document focuses on the question of how to signal resolution context within a unified namespace that contains both DNS and non-DNS names.
+This document examines the question of how to signal the appropriate resolution context for Internet names.
+It starts from the premise that the Domain Name System is by far the most common resolution context but that it is not the only extant or potential resolution context for Internet names.

 --- middle